Skip to Content

 3.1.2 Assessment-related

-Evidence that a student is at risk of non-completion might include:
+Evidence that a student is at risk of non-completion may include:

-• not completing two assessment tasks by a given due date or within the set time frame (where a formal extension has not been granted)
+• not completing two assessments by a given due date or within the set time frame (where a formal extension has not been granted)

 3.1.3 Academic, wellbeing or related to living with a disability

-Evidence that a student is at risk of non-completion might include:
+Evidence that a student is at risk of non-completion may include:

 • student appearing to lack the digital literacy to complete the course

-• student identifying an issue directly to the teaching or support team
+• student reporting an issue directly to the teaching or support team

 • student appearing to need wellbeing or welfare support

-• student struggling to understand training content or assessment requirements, possibly indicating potential disability
+• student struggling to understand training content or assessment requirements, indicating potential disability

-• progression and/or attendance are being negatively impacted by emerging financial issues (payment plans or new job to support family) that CIT may be able to mitigate.
+• student progression and/or attendance is negatively impacted by emerging financial issues (payment plans or new job to support family).

 3.2 Responsibilities